IBM-Bluemix-Docs/sap-netweaver/sap-index.md

 {:pre: .pre}
 {:table: .aria-labeledby="caption"}

-# Getting started with IBM Cloud for SAP applications tutorial
+# Getting started with IBM Cloud SAP-Certified Infrastructure
 {: #getting-started}

 {{site.data.keyword.IBM_notm}} and SAP have been collaborating for over 40 years in multiple areas, including hardware, software, cloud, services, and finance.
 They are now collaborating to run SAP NetWeaver-based applications on {{site.data.keyword.baremetal_long}}.
 The offering features four memory options, single socket (32 GB) and dual sockets (128 GB, 256 GB, and 512 GB), which are all available in the more than 60 {{site.data.keyword.cloud_notm}} data centers worldwide.